You want my feathers to feed your dog??

 What concerns me most is that this idea of changing the diet being the cure is now so pervasive in our society, that pet owners think their too itchy dog is their fault because they’ve not found the right diet!
 And the best dog food must be just over that hill…

 Have you played this game?

 Still later: “Jasper itched less, way less, but it only lasted for three weeks, and he’s back to waking at night.
 I’m getting tired.
-But there’s so many diets out there.
+But there are so many diets out there.
 Wait, maybe it’s fish oil.
 Or coconut oil.
 I’ve heard those are good for skin!”

 Reality: Allergic States Are Not Cured by Diet Alone

 While I’d never hesitate to improve on diet, especially if you are willing to dump the kibble and get on balanced raw food, I’d be very surprised if that alone will truly cure your itchy, allergic dog.
 It may temporarily improve things, sure, but that’s not the same as cure, a permanent state of health.

 There will always be things to get allergic to that are not diet-related, right?